top of page

 Katherine Emery Photography

 The Preserve is committed to conserving and carrying on this legacy.
-Staff member Bret Welsh has taken up the mantle of restoring and rebuilding all things wooden at the Preserve.
+Staff member Bret Welch has taken up the mantle of restoring and rebuilding all things wooden at the Preserve.

 Bret did not see himself as a traditional carpenter.
 He honed his skills working for a local contractor building houses.
 “Mostly everything I had done in carpentry was entirely geometric,” says Bret.
 “My senior project at College of the Atlantic was to build a tiny house for myself to live in.
 Things needed to be very accurate and fit together precisely.”